Why permanent beds?

-Rather than plow and harrow by the field, fields are divided into beds.
-Primary tillage is targeted, often only to the planting bed, and field traffic (tractor or foot) is restricted to the between-bed area, year after year.
-Pathways can be managed with cultivation, mulches, cover crops, or perennial sod.
+Permanent beds can help improve soil health on the farm-scale.
+Rather than plow and harrow by the field, fields are divided into a set of beds.
+Field traffic (tractor or foot) is then restricted to the between-bed area, year after year.
+These pathways can be managed with cultivation, mulches, cover crops, or perennial sod.

 Especially on small, diversified organic vegetable farms, beds are a convenient management unit that can help reduce tillage across a range of different crops, regardess of row spacing.

 With compaction concentrated outside the planting area, growers can reconsider the intensity, depth, area, and frequency of tillage necessary.
 The approach to tillage in the planting bed can vary by the farm: conventional deep tillage, shallow surface tillage (>50% reduction in soil volume), a combination of shallow tillage with targeted deep ripping, or no-till.

 Looking for farm examples?
 We feature long-term permanent bed farms and describe their methods in our RT Farm Stories series.

 Research Focus – Evaluating RT in permanent beds

 We are using a long-term permanent bed experiment to see the benefits and tradeoffs with RT management practices.
 Crops are grown under different tillage intensities with a range of soil disturbance, from deep rototilling to no-till.
 We are testing a no-till system using tarps to suppress weeds between crops.